nikkiregimbal/ProductivityReproducibility/README.md

-# title: Assessing the effects of temperature on backswimmer development and dispersal
+# Assessing the effects of temperature on backswimmer development and dispersal
-author: Nicole Regimbal
+*Nicole Regimbal*

 ## Course work for CIEE Productivity and Reproducibility 2025